Application - Mines

 Portable Gas Detection

 First, mining operators need portable gas detectors to monitor gas concentrations in work areas.
-These detectors can be worn by workers and can detect the presence of dangerous gases such as carbon monoxide, carbon dioxide, methane and hydrogen sulfide.
-Portable gas detectors can also be used to carry out regular inspections of work areas to ensure gas levels remain below safety limits.
+These detectors can be worn by workers and can detect the presence of hazardous gases such as carbon monoxide, carbon dioxide, methane, and hydrogen sulfide.
+Portable gas detectors can also be used to conduct regular inspections of work areas to ensure gas levels remain below safe limits.

 Fixed Gas Detection